stain/2022-fdo-paper/manuscript.md

 Table: Assessing RDA's FAIR Data Maturity Model [@doi:10.15497/rda00050; @doi:10.5334/dsj-2020-041] (first 2 columns) against the FDO guidelines [@bonino_2019], FDO implemented with the protocol DOIPv2 [@handle:0.DOIP/DOIPV2.0], Linked Data Platform (LDP) [@{https://fairdigitalobjectframework.org/}] and examples from Linked Data practices in general. (--- indicates _Unspecified_, may be possible with additional conventions)
 {#tbl:fair-data-maturity-model}

-[^free]: The [Handle.net public license](http://www.handle.net/HNRj/HNR-9-License.pdf)] is not OSI-approved [@{https://opensource.org/licenses}] as an open source license -- it includes usage restrictions and requires Service Agreements.
+[^license]: The [Handle.net public license](http://www.handle.net/HNRj/HNR-9-License.pdf)] is not OSI-approved [@{https://opensource.org/licenses}] as an open source license -- it includes usage restrictions and requires Service Agreements.
 It is not a DOIP requirement to host a local Handle instance, e.g. EOSC provides the [B2HANDLE](https://sp.eudat.eu/catalog/resources/fc6b2d30-09cd-4c25-b71a-7bc6de77910c) service for acquiring Handle prefixes.

 [^patent]: The `Handle.net` system was previously covered by software patent [US6135646A](https://patents.google.com/patent/US6135646A/en) which [expired](https://circleid.com/posts/20161025_selling_dona_snake_oil_at_the_itu#11461) in 2013.